athapa11/federated-nids-2022/README.md

 within minority classes.
 Among the examined federated learning strategies, FedAvg delivered superior performance with feature selection, whereas FedProx showed strength when all features were considered.
 Challenges encountered included memory constraints posed by the use of virtual clients.

 # Overview
 The code has been developed in Python on Google Colab as a Jupyter Notebook file.
+The dataset used to conduct this research can be found [here](https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune).

 The following libraries were used:
  * flwr